 Inclusion health groups

 Inclusion health describes population groups who are socially excluded, who typically experience multiple overlapping risk factors for poor health and are often not accounted for in electronic records.
-These groups include the homeless and rough sleepers, vulnerable migrants, sex workers, Gypsy, Roma, and Traveller communities, victims of modern slavery, people who are in prison or contact with the criminal justice system, and people with drug and alcohol dependence.
+These groups include the homeless and rough sleepers, vulnerable migrants, sex workers, Gypsy, Roma, and Traveller communities, victims of modern slavery, people who are in prison or in contact with the criminal justice system, and people with drug and alcohol dependence.

 People belonging to inclusion groups tend to have worse health outcomes than the general population and a lower average age of death.
 Poor access to health and care services and negative experiences can be contributing factors to poor health outcomes.